Enter a specific health condition to find the right doctor for you

 Accepting New Patients

 Sonum Bharill is a Pediatric Endocrinologist and a Pediatrics provider in Baltimore, Maryland.
-Her top areas of expertise are Hypercalcemia, Milk-Alkali Syndrome, and Diabetic Ketoacidosis.
+Her top areas of expertise are Hypercalcemia, Milk-Alkali Syndrome, Diabetic Ketoacidosis, and Type 1 Diabetes (T1D).
 Dr. Bharill is currently accepting new patients.

 Expertise in